Spacesmurf3/Automated-ELK-Stack-Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the Elk_playbook.yml file to Ansible Control Node.
+  - Copy the playbook file to Ansible Control Node.
+Playbooks for Filebeat and   - Metricbeat are also here: [filebeat](https://github.com/Spacesmurf3/Automated-ELK-Stack-Deployment/blob/8e77c1cff9f8fd0a90f15313dc113aea8fe45b7a/filebeat-playbook.yml) and [metricbeat](https://github.com/Spacesmurf3/Automated-ELK-Stack-Deployment/blob/8e77c1cff9f8fd0a90f15313dc113aea8fe45b7a/metricbeat-playbook.yml)
   - Update the hosts file to include webserver and ELK.
-- Run the playbook, and navigate to Kibana (http://[Host IP:5601]/app/kibana) to check that the installation worked as expected.
+  - Copy of the hosts file is also here: [hosts](https://github.com/Spacesmurf3/Automated-ELK-Stack-Deployment/blob/8e77c1cff9f8fd0a90f15313dc113aea8fe45b7a/Hosts.txt)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+  - Run the playbook, and navigate to Kibana (http://[your_elk_server_ip:5601]/app/kibana) to check that the installation worked as expected.
+If the installation is working as expected you should see: